pancracium/calculator/README.md

 # CALCULATOR

-Simple calculator made by a teenager addicted to shitpost.
+Simple calculator made using Tkinter.

 ## How to use